América Móvil

-América Móvil is a Mexican telecommunications corporation headquartered in Mexico City, Mexico.
-It is the 7th largest mobile network operator in terms of equity subscribers and one of the largest corporations in the world.
+América Móvil, S.A.B. de C.V. is a Mexican telecommunications corporation headquartered in Mexico City, Mexico.
+It is the 7th largest mobile network operator in the world in terms of equity subscribers, as well as one of the largest corporations in the world.
 América Móvil is a Forbes Global 2000 company.
-As of Q1, 2019, América Móvil had 277.4 million wireless subscribers, and 84.3 million fixed revenue generating units ("RGUs", consisting of fixed voice, fixed data and Pay TV units).
+As of 31 December 2023, América Móvil had 310.1 million wireless subscribers, and 73.7 million fixed revenue generating units ("RGUs", consisting of fixed voice, fixed data and Pay TV units).